Boden-C/valley/README.md

 A discord bot to organize mass channels, roles, and onboarding
+This is part of the Vertex series made for advanced usage-specific discord bots along with Pyramid and Hexagon

 > [!WARNING]
 > This is still in heavy beta and not ready for pre-release.